-Four years later, we have worked with over one hundred adults and young people, in a number of prisons across London and the South East.
-One participant of that first course is even now employed by 3Pillars as a coach and 3Pillars also have an ongoing relationship with HMP Stanford Hill and employ Category D prisoners from that prison on day release from prison, known as Release On Temporary License (ROTL).
+Five years later, 3Pillars Project has engaged over one hundred young men in the South-East and the Midlands.
+One of our first course participants is even now employed as a coach by 3Pillars and we have an ongoing relationship with HMP Stanford Hill where we employ its Category D prisoners on day release from prison, known as Release On Temporary License (ROTL).

-This year saw us launch community programmes, to further engage young people in the community and have delivered courses at a number of schools and Pupil Referral Units across London to "enhance the opportunities of young people in London" divert young people away from crime.
+This year saw us launch community programmes, to further engage young people in the community and have delivered courses at a number of schools and Pupil Referral Units across London to "enhance the opportunities of young people in London" and divert them away from crime.

 3Pillars Project exists to improve the lives of young people at risk of committing crime and those in-custody, by providing them with effective support and mentoring, supporting them to secure positive futures.
 We provide vulnerable young people with the tools to overcome significant challenges and successfully reintegrate into the community.